• Skip to primary navigation

 For Flavouring

-• 1 tbsp Ginger peeled & finely chopped
+• 1 tablespoon Ginger peeled & finely chopped

-• 2 tbsp Garlic peeled & finely chopped
+• 2 tablespoon Garlic peeled & finely chopped

 • 5 no Shallots (small onion) peeled & sliced thinly